AyushPradhan9/appProfiler/README.md

 ## Getting Started
 The application can be easily launched by executing the appProfiler.exe file.
 ## Functionalities
-- Make a bundle launch of daily routine applications on single click.
+- Make a bundle launch of daily routine applications in a single click.
 - Records the application once saved in a profile in text files (different profiles's applications are stored in different file).
 - Currently has 3 predefined profiles (WORK, GAME and OTHER).
 ## Built with